Ramnathi: Festivals

-Kulavis
+Patronage

+The lineage followers (kulavis) and patrons (mahajans) of the Ramnath temple are Saraswat Brahmins bearing the surname Shenai (Shenvi), residing primarily across Goa, Mumbai, Rajkot, and South Karnataka.

-The kulavis or associated families had migrated out of Salsette due to religious persecution and now dwell all along the western coast of India.
+The kulavis or associated families had migrated out of Salcete due to religious persecution and now dwell all along the western coast of India.
 A large number of the kulavis live in Goa, Mumbai, coastal Karnataka, Kerala and abroad.
 The tradition of coming to the temple after a major family event continues.

 The kulavis mainly come from Vatsa, KaundinyaGotra of Madhwa follower Gaud Saraswat Brahmins and of Daivadnya Brahmins samaj.